GaoXinJian-USTC/DBCAN/README.md

 - For Training data and Test data, just follow the instructions in https://mmocr.readthedocs.io/en/latest/datasets/recog.html

-- Specially,for IC15 and IC13, We use the protocol proposed in [1], we provide the these two datasets on
+- Specially,for IC15 and IC13, We use the protocol proposed in [1], we provide the two datasets on

 - > [BaiduYun](https://pan.baidu.com/s/1eUjlnX7wf1sQG8NYGaMNzA) key:u2jh